The association the Mont-Saint-Michel Trail

 All these initiatives have been carried out in close collaboration with DRAC Normandie, the departments of Calvados, Manche and Orne, the Urban Community of Caen-la-Mer and the Mont-Saint-Michel-Normandie Urban Community.

-the 101 member communes, which have become "Communes des Chemins du Mont-Saint-Michel" and are supporting the project in their area (25 new agreements signed in 2023) to make it more visible to all sections of the public and to ensure that it is better understood by local residents
+The 117 member communes are "Communes des Chemins du Mont-Saint-Michel" by agreement and support the project in their area (25 new agreements signed in 2024) to make it more visible to all sections of the public and to enable the project to be better taken on board by the inhabitants.

-and lastly, all our members, the driving force behind the association.
+and last but not least, all our members, the driving force behind the association....

-Polished bronze nails (diameter: 15 cm) are gradually being placed along the Chemins du Mont to highlight the historical and monumental heritage for Miquelots and visitors alike, with over 290 nails spread across 140 communes.
+Polished bronze nails (diameter: 15 cm) are gradually being placed along the Chemins du Mont to highlight the historical and monumental heritage for Miquelots and visitors alike.
+There are already more than 350 nails in 160 villages.

 Membership of the association